-- i.
-To change the mindset that continues to fuel politicized ethnicity and exclusion, there is a need to create forums where diverse ethnic groups meet and learn other people's culture.
+- To change the mindset that continues to fuel politicized ethnicity and exclusion, there is a need to create forums where diverse ethnic groups meet and learn other people's culture.

 This would help to demystify some of the stereotypes that are frequently used to justify ethnocentrism and subsequently exclusion, a situation that often culminates into conflicts. - ii.
 There is a need to promote good governance which should include: having strong institutions of governance, morally upright leaders who conform to chapter six of the Kenyan Constitution and environment where politics is de-ethnicized.
 Good governance would also encourage economic development across all regions in the country, promote efficient and effective service delivery to all citizens, mitigates corruption and enhance effective bureaucracy.
-Consequently, this would build citizen's confidence with the state hence alleviating possible conflicts. - them economically through the creation of Small Micro-Enterprises (SMEs).
+Consequently, this would build citizen's confidence with the state hence alleviating possible conflicts. - iii.
+The government also needs to focus on the marginalized communities by empowering them economically through the creation of Small Micro-Enterprises (SMEs).
 The government needs to accommodate the hitherto excluded group(s) by using affirmative action which favours the previously disadvantaged regions.
 Finally, the government should also implement TJRC report.